 BACKGROUND

-In spite of developing medical technologies, discovering many points in the etiopathogenesis of diseases and developments in the treatment of coronary artery disease, acute coronary syndromes (ACS) continue to be the main cause of mortality and morbidity all over the world.
-New cardiac biomarkers and techniques which will help to provide diagnosis rapidly are needed in order to evaluate risk in coronary artery patients.
+In spite of developing medical technologies to discover the etiopathogenesis of diseases and developments in the treatment of coronary artery disease, acute coronary syndromes (ACS) continue to be the main cause of mortality and morbidity worldwide.
+New cardiac biomarkers and techniques are needed to help provide rapid diagnosis in order to evaluate risk in coronary artery patients.

 AIM

-To evaluate the effects of R to S ratio (RSR) in electrocardiograph of patients with the ACS from the point of complications arising after myocardial infarction (MI), three-vessel disease (TVD) and mortality.
+To evaluate the effects of R to S ratio (RSR) in the electrocardiograph of patients with ACS, from the point of the arising complication after myocardial infarction (MI), to three-vessel disease (TVD) and mortality.

 METHODS

-The data of 1296 patients with the ACS, who presented to the emergency department of our hospital with chest pain between January 2014 and December 2018 and were admitted to the cardiology clinic, were retrospectively included in this cross-sectional cohort study.
-The patients were referred to the group I for the RSR value less than I and to the group II for the RSR value greater than I.
+The data of 1,296 patients with ACS, who presented to the emergency department of our hospital with chest pain between January 2014 and December 2018 and were admitted to the cardiology clinic, were retrospectively included in this cross-sectional cohort study.
+Patients with an RSR value less than I were assigned to group I, while those with an RSR value greater than I were assigned to group II.

 RESULTS

-In our study, 466 (35.9%) of the 1296 patients, 357 (38.3% in group 1 and 109 (29.9%) in group 2 were female, with a mean age of 61.56 ± 9.42.
-ST-elavation MI 573 (44.2%), unstable angina (UA) 502 (38.7%) and non ST-elevation MI 220 (17%) were more prevalent in group I. In Group 1, acute anterior MI 263 (20.3), and in group 2 acute inferior MI 184 (14.2) was higher.
+In our study, 466 (35.9%) of the 1,296 patients, 357 (38.3%) in group 1 and 109 (29.9%) in group 2, were female, with a mean age of 61.56 ± 9.42.
+ST-elevation MI 573 (44.2%), unstable angina (UA) 502 (38.7%) and non ST-elevation MI 220 (17%) were more prevalent in group I. Acute anterior MI 263 (20.3) in group I, and acute inferior MI 184 (14.2) in group II was higher.
 Ischemic heart failure was the most common complication.
-In group 2, the red cell distribution width (RDW) was 15.42 ± 1.82, the gensini score was 48.39 ± 36.44, the left ventricular ejection fraction was 41.17 ± 10.41, the TVD was 111 (8.5), and the mortality rate 72 (5.6). was significantly higher than group 1.
-RDW; in MI with ST and nonST-elevation, in TVD, mortality and complications was high and was low in UA.
-In single and multivariate regression analysis, the variables were associated with ACS risk.
+In group II, the red cell distribution width (RDW) was 15.42 ± 1.82, the gensini score was 48.39 ± 36.44, the left ventricular ejection fraction was 41.17 ± 10.41, the TVD was 111 (8.5), and the mortality rate was 72 (5.6), which was significantly higher than group I RDW; in MI with ST and non-ST-elevation, in TVD, mortality and complications were high and low in UA.
+In single and multivariate regression analyses, the variables were associated with ACS risk.

 CONCLUSION